Cosmological perturbations in the Tsallis holographic dark energy scenarios: Holographic dark energy model

-\subsection{THDE with Hubble Horizon Cutoff}
+\subsection{THDE with Hubble horizon cutoff}

 The simplest choice for scale $L$ is the Hubble horizon, i.e., $L = H^{-1}$.
-This case was studied in Ref. \cite{Tavayef2018}, where they obtained that this description can lead to the late time accelerated universe, even without taking into account the interaction between the components of the dark sector.
+The authors in \cite{Tavayef2018} proposed this case, where they obtained that this description can lead to the late time accelerated universe, even without considering the interaction between the components of the dark sector.
 The result obtained is in opposition to the standard HDE model with Hubble horizon cutoff, which does not imply the accelerated expansion, except the interaction, is taken into account.
-That way, from the Eq. (\ref{densityTHDE}), it is possible to find out the THDE density \cite{Tavayef2018}
+That way, from Eq. (\ref{densityTHDE}), it is possible to find out the THDE density \cite{Tavayef2018}

-where $B$ a parameter with dimensions $[L]^{2\delta}$ and $H$ is the Hubble parameter.
+where $B$ is an unknown parameter and $H$ is the Hubble parameter.